 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606), requiring an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 ASU 2014-09 was extended by one year by ASU 2015-14, which was issued by the FASB in August 2015.
 The updated standard will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective and permits the use of either a full retrospective or retrospective with cumulative effect transition method.
-The updated standard will be effective for annual reporting periods beginning after December 15, 2018.
-The Company is currently evaluating the effect that the standard will have on the consolidated financial statements.
+The updated standard will be effective for annual reporting periods beginning after December 15, 2017.
+The standard was adopted by the Company on January 1, 2018, and adoption had no significant impact on the consolidated financial statements.

-In January 2016 FASB issued ASU 2016-01, Financial Instruments - Recognition and Measurement of Financial Assets and Liabilities.
-The new guidance is intended to improve the recognition and measurement of financial instruments by requiring: equity investments (other than equity method or consolidation) to be measured at fair value with changes in fair value recognized in net income; public business entities to use the exit price notion when measuring the fair value of financial instruments for disclosure purposes; separate presentation of financial assets and financial liabilities by measurement category and form of financial assets on the balance sheet or the accompanying notes to the financial statements; and eliminating the requirement to disclose the fair value of financial instruments measured at amortized cost for organizations that are not public business entities.
-The new guidance is effective for fiscal years beginning after December 15, 2018.
-The Company is currently evaluating the impact of adopting the new guidance on the consolidated financial statements.
+In January 2016 FASB issued ASU 2016-01, Financial Instruments -Recognition and Measurement of Financial Assets and Liabilities.
+The new guidance is intended to improve the recognition and measurement of financial instruments by requiring: equity investments (other than equity method or consolidation) to be measured at fair value with changes in fair value recognized in net income; public business entities must use the exit price notion when measuring the fair value of financial instruments for disclosure purposes; separate presentation of financial assets and financial liabilities by measurement category and form of financial statements; and eliminating the requirement to disclose the fair value of financial instruments measured at amortized cost for organizations that are not public business entities.
+The new guidance is effective for fiscal years beginning after December 15, 2017.
+The standard was adopted by the Company on January 1, 2018, and adoption had no significant impact on the consolidated financial statements.

 In June 2016, the FASB issued ASU 2016-13 Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The underlying premise of the ASU is that financial assets measured at amortized cost should be presented at the net amount expected to be collected, through an allowance for credit losses that is deducted from the amortized cost basis.
 The allowance for credit losses should reflect management's current estimate of credit losses that are expected to occur over the remaining life of a financial asset.
 This is in contrast to existing guidance whereby credit losses generally are not recognized until they are incurred.
-Under the standard impairment of the Company's loans will be measured using the current expected credit loss model, which will entail day-one recognition of life-of-asset expected losses.
-The standard will be effective for the Company for the fiscal year beginning after December, 2021.
+Under the standard, impairment of the Company's loans will be measured using the current expected credit loss model, which will entail day-one recognition of life-of-asset expected losses.
+The standard will be effective for the Company for the fiscal year beginning after December 15, 2020.
 The Company is currently evaluating the impact of adopting the new guidance on the consolidated financial statements.